Machine-Learning-Foundations/exercise_01_intro/README.md

   ```bash
   pip install -r requirements.txt
   ```
-  to install the python packages required for this exercise.
+  to install the Python packages required for this exercise.

 ### Task 5: Test your code.
-Scientific software must provide reproducible results, and Automatic testing ensures that our software runs reliably.
+Scientific software must provide reproducible results, and automatic testing ensures that our software runs reliably.
 For example, the recent [CrowdStrike incident](https://en.wikipedia.org/wiki/2024_CrowdStrike_incident), which won the 2024 '[Most Epic Fail](https://uk.pcmag.com/security/153845/crowdstrike-exec-shows-up-to-accept-most-epic-fail-award-in-person)' award highlights the importance of thorough testing.

 ![dont_be_vincent](./images/vincent.png)

 To prevent similar issues, we strongly recommend testing your code.
 Let's learn a lesson from the humorous Vincent in the image above!
 We suggest using [Nox](https://nox.thea.codes/en/stable/) for test automation.

-- To run some of the tests we prepared for you type,
+- To run some of the tests we prepared for you type
     ```bash
     nox -s test
     ```